Terrenteller/Valheim-Plugins/README.md

 2. Limiting the rate at which items can be added
 3. Dumping overflow back into the world

 Also works for "Smelter" interactables like blast furnaces and windmills.
-Clients which do not have this plugin will still benefit from it when the network owner of an interactable object does have this plguin.
+Clients which do not have this plugin will still benefit from it when the network owner of an interactable object does have this plugin.

 ### No Unarmed Combat | [Settings](NoUnarmedCombat/NoUnarmedCombat.cs)

+Tries to replace the air in your fists with sharper things.

 Vikings may love to fight and throwing hands is a great way to start a brawl, but actual weapons are considerably more effective at getting the point across.
 Rather than punching, sheathed equipment will be withdrawn and gear from the toolbar will be equipped instead of trying to cast fist like magic missile.

 ### Ping Tweaks | [Settings](PingTweaks/PingTweaks.cs)

-PingTweaks improves the appearance and behavior of pings.
+Improves the appearance and behavior of pings.

 - Pings are not broadcast to other players without a modifier key
 - Map marker pings show the marker text